The typical chest workout goes something like this….

 Be forewarned though, these are a form of intensification techniques that are for intermediate to advanced lifters.
 If you’re still struggling to bench 135 pounds for reps, skip these finishers and focus on getting stronger on your core lifts before proceeding to these more advanced training techniques.

-Now, that that’s out of the way, let’s get onto the list of the best finishing moves for your next chest day at the gym!
+Now that that’s out of the way, let’s get onto three of our favorite ways to finish off your next chest day at the gym!

 Push Up Mechanical Drop Set